xiaweijie1996/xiaweijie1996.github.io/_posts/2023-02-13-Small review of transfer learning.md

 <h3>&nbsp;</h3>
 <h3>&nbsp;</h3>
-<h3>Pan, S. J., Tsang, I. W., Kwok, J. T., &amp; Yang, Q. (2011).
+<p>Article 4: Pan, S. J., Tsang, I. W., Kwok, J. T., &amp; Yang, Q. (2011).
 Domain Adaptation via Transfer Component Analysis.
-IEEE Transactions on Neural Networks.</h3>
+IEEE Transactions on Neural Networks.</p>
 <p>Article 4 also adopts the method of MMD in Article 3, and improves the method of MMD.
 The defect of the original MMD method is that 1) the amount of calculation is large and 2) MMD cannot handle points outside the sample.
 In article 4, the author rewrites $K$ as $ K=(KK^{-\frac{1}{2}})(K^{-\frac{1}{2}}K)$ .
 At the same time, assuming that there is a matrix $W'\in \mathbf{R}^{(n_1+n_2)&times;m}$ that can transform $(KK^{-\frac{1}{2}})$ into an m-dimensional matrix, And $m&lt;&lt;(n_1+n_2) $.
 Using W' we can get a new kernel matrix $K'$</p>
 <p>$$K' = (KK^{-\frac{1}{2}}W')({W'}^TK^{-\frac{1}{2}}K)$$</p>
 <p>Let$ K^{-\frac{1}{2}}W'=W$ , then $K'=KWW^TK$</p>